lexmar07/Deep-Legendre-Transform/README.md

 Since function $f$ is assumed convex, there are two possible **direct** approaches:

-1. Calculate FOCs (generally, subradients) of $f$ + solve corresponding equations
+1. Calculate FOCs (generally, subgradients) of $f$ + solve corresponding equations

 2. Realize maximization procedure directly: use stochastic gradient descent to evaluate $f_C^*(y)$.

-These approaches are inefficient.
+These approaches could be more efficient.

 **Idea 3.** In the special case, where $f \colon C \to R$ is a differentiable convex function